zghola/assessment-exam-student/README.md

 npm run question 0
 ```

-You can run this command multiple times for any of the test's questions throughout your development process.
+You can run this command multiple times for any of the test questions throughout your development process.

-### Answering Questions

-Now you're ready to start answering questions!

-Your solutions should be entered in the `answers/` directory.
-Each question has a corresponding solution file (`00.js` corresponding to _Question 0_).

 ### Debugging Questions Independently